 What is Stretch Fabric?

-This new innovation was originally exclusively used in producing swimwear and women’s bras.
-However, its knit designed, coupled with naturally elastic fibers, made stretch knit the fabric of choice for many athletes.
+Originally, swimwear and women’s bras were exclusively using this new innovation.
+However, its knit design, coupled with naturally elastic fibers, made stretch knit the fabric of choice for many athletes.
 In the mid-1980s, a major shift occurred when designers began to incorporate stretch fabrics into mainstream fashion.
 Today, you can still find stretch fabrics in swimwear as well as countless other products, everything from leotards to blue jeans.
 If you go for a run, chances are your entire outfit is made from stretch fabrics, even your running shoes.
 If you’re relaxing at home in your jeans and sweatshirt, there are actually stretch fibers in those items too.

 Different Forms of Stretch Fabric